Good question....Was Daniel written AFTER the events he foretold?

 4. It is cited as a full authority, including with the 'as is written' formula [ "as is written in the book of Daniel, the prophet: (Dan 12.3 here)"]

-5. It generated extra, transitory works associated with his name (e.g., the Pseudo-Danielic mss, 4Q242-244 [245 doesn't mention Daniel, so it doesn't fall into this category.]) and was itself the subject of interpretation (e.g., pesher, midrash, or expansions).
+5. It generated extra, transitory works associated with his name (e.g., the Pseudo-Danielic mss, 4Q243-245) and was itself the subject of interpretation (e.g., pesher, midrash, or expansions).

 There are 5 or 6 extra-biblical texts 'associated' with Daniel, and some of these 'look like' re-telling, dependency, or explanation of the canonical Daniel: